 We hold personal information and other information for different periods reflecting both good data protection practice and our regulatory, statutory and contractual requirements.
 These periods are set out in our data retention policy, which is revised from time to time.
 Please contact us if you would like to know the retention period for your own data.

-Personal data supplied for the purpose of due diligence checks is used only for that purpose and destroyed five years after the termination of the business relationship between us.
+Personal data supplied for the purpose of due diligence checks is used only for that purpose.
+It will be kept for a minimum of five years after the termination of the business relationship between us and destroyed when your client file is destroyed.
+This will usually be between six and ten years after the last matter file is closed.

 Town Legal LLP’s website